-In some instances, a lamp might be de-powered when its supply is interrupted by the opening of a switch (as in a door), or by disconnecting the load (as in a trailer harness).
-In these cases, the driver should be tolerant of the inrush current that will occur when the load is reconnected.
+In some instances, a lamp might be unpowered when its supply is interrupted by the opening of a switch (as in a door), or by disconnecting the load (as in a trailer harness).
+In these cases, the driver should be tolerant of the inrush current occurring when the load is reconnected.
 The OCHI on demand feature allows such control individually for each channel through the OCHI ODx bits inside the Initialization #2 register.